Ninja Bugeichō: Plot

+As regional conflicts spread across the country, Kagemaru encounters various groups seeking freedom from oppression, including farmers and rebels resisting the authority of powerful lords.
+Through these encounters, he becomes drawn into the wider struggles surrounding social inequality, political ambition, and the fight for survival in a divided nation.

+The rise of Oda Nobunaga and his efforts to expand his influence become a central part of the conflict.
+While Nobunaga seeks to unify Japan through military power, Kagemaru and those around him become involved in resistance against the forces that threaten their way of life.

+As the battles between warlords reshape the country, Kagemaru's path becomes connected to the lives of those seeking to resist the hardships created by the feudal system.

 Publication

-Written and illustrated by Sanpei Shirato, Ninja Bugeichō was published by Seirindō as kashi-hon from December 1959 to October 1962, with a total of 3000 installments.
+Written and illustrated by Sanpei Shirato, Ninja Bugeichō was published by Seirindō as kashi-hon from December 1959 to October 1962, with a total of 17 volumes.

 Toho published the last two volumes on November 20, 1962; Shogakukan published the series in long term, first published a redrawn twelve hardcover volumes in Golden Comics from August 10, 1966, to January 10, 1967; the company published a "completely restored edition" from April 25, 1970, to April 20, 1971, in nine volumes; later republished the series from April 20 to December 20, 1976, in seventeen volumes; a deluxe edition published from June 5 to July 5, 1983, in two volumes; a new edition published from June 20, 1993, to January 10, 1994, in eight volumes; and the company republished the eight volumes from June 10, 1997, to October 10, 1997; a new edition published from September 6, 2009, to May 31, 2010, in seventeen volumes.